kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/aws_lambda/eks-service-accounts.md

     * AWS_ROLE_ARN: The role ARN of the role created above.
     * $SECONDARY_AWS_ROLE_ARN(optional): A secondary role arn with lambda access.

+The ARN will be of the form: `arn:aws:iam::123456789012:user/Development/product_1234/*` For more info on ARNs see: https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html

 ## Deploying Gloo

 As this feature is brand new, it is currently only available on a beta branch of gloo.
 The following